Ellis R. Dungan: Career

-In 1935, he came to India with his college mate Michael Ormalev at the invitation of another USC student - Manik Lal Tandon of Bombay.
+In 1935, he arrived in British India with his college mate Michael Ormalev at the invitation of another USC student - Manik Lal Tandon of Bombay.
 Tandon's family was then planning to enter the film industry.
 When those plans did not take off, Tandon invited them to Calcutta where he was directing the Tamil film Nandanar.
 There Tandon introduced them to A. N. Marudhachalam Chettiar, a film producer who was making the film Sathi Leelavathi and recommended Dungan be hired to direct the film as he himself was busy directing Nandanar.
 Thus Dungan made his directing debut with Sathi Leelavathi which was also the first film of future-Chief Minister of Tamil Nadu, M. G. Ramachandran.
 During 1936-50, Dungan made a number of Tamil films and one Hindi film - Meera (1947).
 Dungan had no knowledge of Indian languages, a problem which never affected his career as a director of films in Indian languages, especially Tamil.
 He introduced many new techniques to Indian cinema despite the technical limitations of that period.
 Many of his movies were based on the mythical characters of the Hindu religion and he had to shoot them in Hindu temples where non-Hindus were not allowed in those days.
 Dungan filmed his movies in the temples by passing himself off as a Kashmiri pundit.
 Dungan is credited with introducing modern make-up, the mobile camera and cabaret dance numbers to Tamil Cinema and moving it away from the influence of stage plays.
 For his introduction of intimate love scenes in Ponmudi (1950), Dungan was criticized by the press for introducing "vulgar" scenes and for "corrupting the population with American ways".

 His last Tamil film was Manthiri Kumari in 1950.
-He returned to America and settled in Wheeling, West Virginia in 1958.
+He returned to America and settled in Wheeling, West Virginia, in 1958.
 There he started his company - "Ellis Dungan productions" and for the next thirty years made documentary movies for the Hollywood producer Duke Goldstone.

 Death

-Dungan died in Wheeling on December 1, 2001 at the age of 92.
+Dungan died in Wheeling on December 1, 2001, at the age of 92.

 Legacy

 Dungan is credited with having revolutionized Indian cinema and introduced western innovations.
-In 2013, American film maker Karan Bali made a one-hour documentary on Dungan titled An American in Madras by consulting West Virginia State Archives and interviewing people who had known Dungan.
+In 2013, Indian film maker Karan Bali made a one-hour documentary on Dungan titled An American in Madras by consulting West Virginia State Archives and interviewing people who had known Dungan.